Chewy and sweet hazelnut macaroons or Nussmakronen, these are typical German cookies made with only 4 ingredients.

 Ingredients

-- 3 egg whites medium Germany, large US
+- 3 egg whites large US (medium Germany)

 Instructions

-- Preheat the oven to 170 degrees Celsius/ 340 degrees Fahrenheit.
-Line two baking trays with baking paper.
+- Preheat the oven to 170 degrees Celsius/ 340°F/ 170°C. Line two baking sheets with parchment paper.

 - Beat the egg whites until stiff peaks form.
 Slowly add the sugar and continue beating until the mixture is glossy and stiff again.
 Carefully fold in the ground hazelnuts.